Who Are We?

 Asteroids, Comets and

-the morning sky.
+is still telescopically visible.
 Click the photo for a larger view.

 The planet Venus made a two day pass by the Pleiades on April 2nd